danaevenhaim/testing-app/README.md

-# ReMovE the previous line
+# ReMOvE the previous line